formkiq/docs.formkiq.com/docs/getting-started/api-walkthrough.md

 ## Configure Postman

 We now need to connect Postman to a FormKiQ installation.
-To do this we need to login to the AWS console(https://console.aws.amazon.com) and goto the  CloudFormation console(https://console.aws.amazon.com/cloudformation/home).
+To do this we need to login to the [AWS Management Console](https://console.aws.amazon.com) and goto the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home).

 image::formkiq-cloudformation-outputs.png[FormKiQ CloudFormation Outputs,1000,1000]